biothings/mygeneset.info/docs/doc/query_service.rst

 search for everything::

-    q=cdk2                              search for any fields
+    q=glucose                           search for any fields
     q=tumor suppressor                  default as "AND" for all query terms q="cyclin-dependent kinase"         search for the phrase